 Growth in Corporate Expert Networks

 In a time when expert insights are needed at a moment’s notice, consulting is proving to be the largest and fastest-growing of expert networks.
-In fact, the demand is so overwhelming that leading consulting firms (i.e., Gerson Lehrman Group (GLG), AlphaSights, GuidePoint, Third Bridge etc.) are hiring their former consultants to offer their expertise to corporations needing insights on constant market shifts and beyond.
+In fact, the demand is so overwhelming that leading consulting firms (i.e., Gerson Lehrman Group (GLG), AlphaSights, GuidePoint, Third Bridge, etc.) are hiring their former consultants to offer their expertise to corporations needing insights on constant market shifts and beyond.

-The most reliable methods of information sharing rely on compliance, and Stream in AlphaSense adheres to a strict process, created by our Chief Compliance Officer (CCO), to guarantee content you can trust.
-Our hand-picked team of compliance reviewers verify experts and review each individual transcript before publication.
-To date, they have collectively reviewed over 28,000 transcripts in the past two years to provide our clients with confidence about the safety of their research.
+Our hand-picked compliance team verifies experts and reviews each individual transcript before publication.
+They have collectively reviewed tens of thousands of transcripts in the past two years to provide our clients with confidence in the safety of their research.

 More start-ups and SMEs are realizing how expertise can provide a competitive advantage and, consequently, are tapping into expert networks.
 For consulting leaders and large consultancies, ignoring this growing demand could mean missing out on a growing, multi-billion-dollar market.